Teacher of English to Speakers of Other Languages (ESOL)

 - a Master’s degree in TESOL, second-language teaching or applied linguistics

-- a minimum of two years’ relevant experience.
+- two years minimum relevant experience.

 Private language schools